 How To Use A Dog Whistle To Stop Barking?

 There are quite a few ways.
-Let’s look a few of the most popular ones:
+Let’s look at the few of the most popular ones:

-1. When Charlie starts barking, blow the dog whistle.
+1. When Charlie starts barking, blow the dog whistle to stop barking.
 He will get distracted and stop barking.
 Once he does that, appreciate him!
-May be even give him a treat.
+May even give him a treat.
 This will teach him that not barking is a good thing.
 If he continues barking, blow the whistle again and treat him the moment he stops.
 You could also give him his toy or ball to distract him completely.
 If you consistently blow the whistle when he barks unnecessarily he will learn that he shouldn’t be doing it.

 2. There are also automatic whistles that you can choose.
 Charlie’s bark will automatically trigger these whistles.
 They are battery-operated and you can attach them to Charlie’s collar.
 You will need the whistle only during the initial training sessions.
 After a week or so, you can slowly replace the whistle with verbal signals so that he stops barking even without the whistle.

 3. Teach him how to speak!
 (Not literally, of course.)
 Teach him that he may bark when he is asked to “speak.”
 When he does that, treat him or praise him.
 If he barks when he is not asked to speak, use the whistle so that he stops.
 Do this consistently and he will learn to bark only when he is told to do it.

 1. Yelling will not help.
 If you start yelling when he barks, he will think you are talking to him, not reprimanding him.

 2. Do not hit Charlie.
 Physical abuse never does any good.
 Dogs get aggressive or extremely subdued.
 They may also resort to biting.